mvelazc0/BadZure/README.md

 ### Initial Access

-BadZure facilitates initial access by simulating account takover vectors such as password attacks and token theft.
-It achieves this through the assignment of a password (randomly generated or user-defined) or by supplying principal JWT access tokens.
-To support testing strategies such as password spraying, BadZure also automatically generates a 'users.txt' file containing the usernames of the created accounts.
-The credentials or tokens, made available in the output, enable users to step into the shoes of an attacker who is targeting an Azure AD tenant.

-BadZure facilitates initial access by simulating account takeover vectors such as password attacks and token theft.
-It achieves this through the assignment of a password (randomly generated or user-defined) or by supplying principal JWT access tokens.
-To support testing strategies such as password spraying, BadZure also automatically generates a 'users.txt' file containing the usernames of the created accounts.
-The credentials or tokens, made available in the output, enable users to step into the shoes of an attacker who is targeting an Azure AD tenant.
+BadZure simulates initial access by employing common account takeover techniques, including password attacks and token theft.
+This is achieved through two primary methods:

+#### Password-Based Access

+When configured to use passwords, BadZure assigns randomly generated passwords to key user accounts that are part of the attack paths.
+These passwords are provided to BadZure users to simulate password-based attacks, such as brute force or password spraying.
+Additionally, BadZure automatically generates a users.txt file containing the usernames of all created accounts, facilitating testing strategies like password spraying.

+#### Token-Based Access

+For token-based access, BadZure generates JWT access tokens for specified principals.
+These tokens are provided in the output, simulating scenarios where an attacker has obtained valid tokens through phishing or other means.
+Users can utilize these tokens to authenticate directly against Azure AD resources, gaining an understanding of potential attack vectors involving token theft.

+By providing both passwords and tokens, BadZure enables security practitioners to effectively simulate initial access scenarios and explore various attack vectors against their Azure AD tenants.

 ### Privilege Escalation

-BadZure crafts three privilege escalation attack vectors by simulating service principal abuse scenarios.
-It achieves this by intentionally introducing misconfigurations caused by Azure AD roles, Graph permissions and application ownerships.
-A BloodHound-generated graph, showcasing the attack paths BadZure creates, is shown below.
+BadZure simulates privilege escalation by introducing misconfigurations within Azure AD roles, Graph API permissions, and application ownerships.
+These misconfigurations include assigning high-privilege roles to service principals or users, granting extensive Graph API permissions to applications, and configuring users as owners of privileged applications.
+Using distinct variations of the mentioned methods, BadZure is able to create multiple attack paths within the same tenant.

 ![](img/attack_paths.png)